bechbit/tttttttt3/README.md

 ____________________________________________________________

-### 14. A client has just been transferred back to his room following a below-knee amputation
+### 14. A client has just been transferred back to his room following a below-knee amputation of the right leg.
+The nurse is closely monitoring the client.
+Which sign would prompt the nurse to assess further as it could indicate a developing complication?

 - [x] The client is growing increasingly restless
 - [ ] The client has a blood pressure of 127/78 mmHg